Mohannadcse/IoTCOM/README.md

 In this repository you will find the protype code of IoTCOM, a model-checking tool to verify the safety of IoT Apps.

-This work is published at *ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA'20)*.
+This work is published at *ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA'20)* and received **ACM SIGSOFT Distinguished Paper Award**.

+Here you can find the [draft paper](https://drive.google.com/file/d/1DtnaSgLVQ81HhktsWCMpHMCVZ0nMQAnK/view?usp=sharing)

 # IoTCOM Architecture